These Benefits of Hiking Will Make You Want to Hit the Trails

 You don't need to go hard-core rugged to net the many benefits of hiking.
 "Think of hiking as simply taking a longer walk in nature; you can hike at any pace, at any elevation, and for any number of miles, hours, or even days," says Alyson Chun, a senior instructor for the REI Outdoor School, which offers classes and getaways focused on the great outdoors.
 No matter how tricky (or easy) your trail, every hike has its perks.
-First, even a moderate one-hour hike can burn around 400 calories, all while sculpting your core and lower body.
-And as the elevation goes up, so do the benefits.
-"The more challenging the hike, the more calories — and stress — you'll melt away," Chun says.
+First, even a moderate one-hour hike can burn around 400 calories, all while strengthening your core and lower body.
+And as the elevation goes up, so do the benefits of hiking.
+"The more challenging the hike, the more calories — and stress — you'll melt away," says Chun.

 Major bonus: It doesn't take a lot to get started.
 Unlike other outdoor sports that are gear heavy and often require travel and lessons, such as rock climbing and waterskiing, the barrier to entry-level hiking is low.
-"You really need only two key items: proper footwear and a day bag, " Chun says.
-Find a trail near you at Hiking Project, which features GPS and elevation data and user-generated tips for almost 14,000 beginner to advanced trails.
+"You really need only two key items: proper footwear and a day bag, " says Chun.
+Find a trail near you using the AllTrails App or at Hiking Project, which features GPS and elevation data and user-generated tips for almost 14,000 beginner to advanced trails.
 (Just remember to download your route from the app to have it on hand for when you lose cell reception, as often happens in the wilderness.)

 And if you already do quick jaunts on your neighborhood trails, maybe it's time you experienced the next level of this natural high on a daylong trek.
-"Long-distance hikes open up a whole new world of terrain and boost your sense of accomplishment," Chun says.
+"Long-distance hikes open up a whole new world of terrain and boost your sense of accomplishment," says Chun.
 Plus, fall is the perfect season to get going: fewer bugs!
 Gorgeous weather!
 Pretty leaves!
-Grab a granola bar (and all other hiking essentials) and set out to tap these powerful rewards.
+Grab a granola bar (and all other hiking essentials) and set out to tap these powerful benefits of hiking.
 (And once you're hooked, you can add hiking these picturesque National Parks to your fitness bucket list.)

-Most hikes involve climbing up a big hill or even a mountain, then coming back down, a combo that's a great workout for your legs.
+Most hikes involve climbing up a big hill or even a mountain, then coming back down, a combo that's a great workout for your legs and one of the biggest benefits of hiking.
 "Trekking up a mountain is a lot like climbing the stairclimber or doing lunges over and over, which strengthens your glutes, quads, hamstrings, and calves," says Joel Martin, Ph.D., an assistant professor of exercise, fitness, and health promotion at George Mason University.

-But traveling downhill is what really leaves your legs sore, then sculpted.
-"To go downhill, your glutes and quads need to do a lot of slow, controlled work to stabilize your knees and hips so you don't fall," Martin says.
+But traveling downhill is what really leaves your legs sore and strong.
+"To go downhill, your glutes and quads need to do a lot of slow, controlled work to stabilize your knees and hips so you don't fall," says Martin.
 "These types of contractions [called eccentric contractions; the same kind your muscles experience when you slowly lower a weight at the gym] damage muscle fibers the most because you're resisting the force of gravity against weight, which in this case is the weight of your body."
 This means that while you probably won't huff and puff on the descent, your muscles aren't getting a second to slack.
 (Don't believe us?
 These hiking celebs are proof that it gets you fit and refreshed.)

 Navigating tough terrain also requires your abs, obliques, and lower back to work to keep your body stabilized and upright — even more so if you're carrying a backpack.
-"A heavier bag — around eight to 10 pounds — makes you more unstable, so your core muscles need to work harder," Martin says.
+"A heavier bag — around eight to 10 pounds — makes you more unstable, so your core muscles need to work harder," says Martin.
 You'll burn calories regardless (anywhere from 400 to 800 an hour, depending on the trail, he says), but your hiking bag can help you hit the high end of that range.
-(Want a hike-free way to get a shredded core?
-Try10 crunch-free moves for killer abs.)

 It's Killer Cross-Training

 Whether you're prepping for a race or you just want to round out your spinning routine, scheduling some hikes can improve your fitness level in ways that up your running and cycling game.
-"Cyclists tend to have strong quads but underdeveloped hamstrings, and runners tend to have weak hamstrings and glutes," Martin says.
+"Cyclists tend to have strong quads but underdeveloped hamstrings, and runners tend to have weak hamstrings and glutes," says Martin.
 "Hiking helps strengthen these muscles to eliminate those types of imbalances."

 Plus, if you hike regularly at high altitudes (4,000 feet and up), you'll get used to exercising in a low-oxygen environment, he says, so your body will adapt to using less oxygen, which could lead to improved performance the next time you do a race.
 When 18 male endurance runners did high-intensity aerobic training in a low-oxygen state (9,842 feet above sea level) twice a week for six weeks, they increased the time it took for them to fatigue by 35 percent, while those who trained at sea level had an increase of just 10 percent, a study in the Journal of Applied Physiology found.
-One catch: "A single hike won't have much of an effect; consistency is key," Martin says.
-Start a hike habit and you might hit that PR.
-(Double up on your outdoor cross-training by getting your om on outside.)
+One catch: "A single hike won't have much of an effect; consistency is key," says Martin.
+Start a habit and you might get those benefits of hiking.
+(Related: What Is VO2 Max and How Do You Improve Yours?)